Adam Rippon: Early career

-2007–08 season
+2007–08 season: Junior Grand Prix Final, U.S. Junior national, and World Junior champion

 In the 2007–08 season, Rippon competed on the 2007–2008 ISU Junior Grand Prix circuit.
 At his first event, the Harghita Cup in Miercurea Ciuc, Romania, he won the gold medal.
 He then won the silver medal at the Sofia Cup in Sofia, Bulgaria.
 These two medals qualified him for the ISU Junior Grand Prix Final.
 At that event, Rippon won the gold medal, and became the first man to break 200 points at a Junior level competition.